FINLAND (Unofficial translation)

 Section 19 (21.3.1997/243) If the application satisfies the formal requirements and no obstacle is found to acceptance of the application, the patent authority shall notify the applicant that the application can be accepted.

-Section 21 (21.3.1997/243) From the date on which the patent is granted, copies of the printed patent specification containing the description, claims and abstract, and giving also the names of the proprietor of the patent and the inventor, shall be obtainable from the Patent Authority.
+Section 21 (17.6.2011/743) From the date on which the mention of the grant of a patent is published, the Patent Authority must keep copies of the patent specification available, containing the description, claims and abstract, and giving also the names of the proprietor of the patent and the inventor.
+If, under section 8 d, the decision to accept the application has been made in English, the patent specification must contain the description in English and the claims and the abstract not only in English but also in either Finnish or Swedish.

 Section 22 The documents concerning a patent shall be available to the public as from the date on which the patent was granted.
 (21.3.1997/243)